 Many apps send real-time transactional updates via push notification to keep users informed and create a more seamless experience after a user has exited their app.
 For instance, a food delivery app might send push notifications with live order status updates, a Rideshare app might send notifications when a driver is approaching, and a sports media app might send score updates at different intervals during a live game.

 Rather than sending a new notification each time there is a status update, the new Live Activities feature allows app developers to update a single, interactive notification for the duration of the live event.
 This ultimately creates a cleaner, simpler, and more intuitive user experience by reducing the number of notifications sent while also making information more readily accessible.

 Beyond food delivery and media events, Live Activities can be a valuable feature for many app categories.
 For instance, this feature might be used by digital wallets and crypto apps to provide users with real-time price changes and trade updates, or used by mobile games to showcase a live game event.

-As we work to implement support for Live Activities, we’ve discovered a few things about this new iOS feature.
+As we work to continue support for Live Activities, we’ve discovered a few things about this iOS feature.
 Here's what we learned:

 - Live Activities currently cannot be launched from the background, so the user will need to have an app open in order to start the Activity.

 - If your app supports Live Activities, when a user accepts the permission prompt to allow push notifications, the Live Activities capability will be enabled by default.
 This can be changed by the user in the iOS Settings app.

 - An app can define multiple Live Activities with different interfaces and content states using a WidgetBundle.

 - An App can have multiple Live Activities running simultaneously.
 For instance, if a user follows two different sports teams, they might have multiple Live Activities on their lock screen for different live games.
 These activities can be stacked and expanded upon user interaction.